In Saskatchewan, 33% of adults struggle daily with literacy.

 Orientation – Foundations’ orientation introduces the community and prospective volunteers to our agency, literacy facts and challenges facing our city, province, and country.
 Here you will learn about our literacy programs and services and the various volunteer opportunities available.
 To find the next Orientation, click here.

 Lead Literacy Coach Training – This training provides volunteers with methods and strategies for working with adult learners.
 The training includes introduction to cultural competencies as well as interactive exercises to help volunteers become more familiar with various coaching techniques.
+A minimum commitment of six (6) months is requested when volunteering for Lead.

 Family Literacy Volunteer Training – Family Literacy Volunteer Training provides volunteers who are interested in working with families, in supporting parents/caregivers as their child’s first teacher, in a group setting.